bodhdipta-roy/bodhdipta-roy/README.md

 ### Hi there 👋

 I am Bodhdipta Roy.
 I am currently pursuing B.Tech in Computer Science & Engineering.
-I have an interest in Web & App Development.
+I have an interest in Web & App Development as well as AI/ML Projects.

 - 🎓 Kalinga Institute of Industrial Technology: B.Tech, Computer Science & Engineering.
 (2026)
 - 🎒 Sri Aurobindo Institute of Education (2021)